The-Eric-Experiment/tee-blog-contents/pages/destinations.md

 ## Retro-Gaming {#retrogaming}

-- [DCEvolution](http://dcevolution.sourceforge.net/index.php) - A lot of cool pieces of softare for the Sega Dreamcast.
+- [DCEvolution](http://dcevolution.sourceforge.net/index.php) - A lot of cool pieces of software for the Sega Dreamcast.

+- [Psilocybin Dreams](http://pc.psilocybindreams.com/) - A page dedicated to the Sega Dreamcast, home of the XDP Browser, a homebrew browser for the Dreamcast, but it also has other resources.

+- [Blue Swirl](http://bswirl.kitsunet.org/) - Another page dedicated to the Sega Dreamcast with tools and other things for download.

+- [Sonic the Hedgehog Info Page](https://www.deco.franken.de/) - More resources about Sonic and the Sega Dreamcast, this website is very delightfully Web 1.0.
+I think it might work on the Dreamcast browsers.

+- [DreamPipe](http://dreampipe.net/) - A Sega Dreamcast portal built with the Sega Dreamcast browsers in mind with resources and .
+It's built with the design of the SegaNet website containing Leaderboards, VMU content and so on.

+- [The Dreamcast Junkyard](https://www.thedreamcastjunkyard.co.uk/) - One of the biggest websites dedicated to the Sega Dreamcast.

 ## Random Stuff {#randomstuff}